dafydd2277/dhcpd-bind9/README.md

-# Plug and Play DNS Container
+# Plug and Play DHCPD + BIND9 Containers

 This is a mostly Plug-and-Play combined installation of [DHCPD][ref001] and [BIND9][ref002] containers, using